 Consequently, she interviewed hundreds of candidates in the U.S. and abroad.
 Assessed thousands of candidate interview packets for the hiring committee as well as reviewed many more resumes.

-She holds a bachelor’s degree and master’s degrees in computer science from the University of Pennsylvania.
+She holds a bachelor’s degree and master’s degree in computer science from the University of Pennsylvania.
 And an MBA from the Wharton School.

 The author lives in Palo Alto, California, with her husband, two sons, dogs, and computer science books.
 She still codes daily.